kingli6/LearningGIt/README.md

 press tab to auto complete

->git diff main //or git diff "branch name, without quotes"
+>git diff main //or git diff "branch name, without quotes" to see the difference on that file.